 Skip to main content

-Restoration of Sum Insured in a Health Insurance Policy
+Restoration Benefit in a Health Insurance Policy

-Restoration benefit in health insurance policies
+How does restoration benefit feature work in health insurance policies

 Sum insured is the maximum amount payable in a health insurance policy.
 Sum insured takes care of the hospitalization expenses along with the doctor’s fee, room rent, medical procedures etc. Restoration benefit restores the sum insured of the health insurance policy, to its original limit after it gets exhausted following a claim.
 This benefit is available for individual and group policies.
 This benefit is useful when there is a second hospitalization within a single policy year.